circa 1957 Westinghouse H-612P5

 Made by Westinghouse Electric Corp., Metuchen, New Jersey

 The second Westinghouse transistor radio produced.
 Note the "All Transistor" designation on this five-transistor radio's face, always an indicator of a radio with a lower than expected transistor count in its day.
+Westinghouse radios indicated their transistor count in the numeral following the "P" in the model number: this is an H-612P5.

 |